 A less immediate effect, though potentially more devastating, is electrolysis.
 A ground loop can pass a current through liquids.
 The minerals in the liquid carry the current, and electrolysis takes place.
 This often eats away at metal equipment submerged in the liquid.

 Finally, the most dangerous possible effect is the loss of surge protection.
 While immediate, it would go unnoticed until a power surge event.
 Most surge protectors work by using the ground as a reference point for measuring voltage.
-When voltage is high enough, it diverts the surge to the ground wire.
+When the voltage is high enough, it diverts the surge to the ground wire.
 When voltage is flowing through the ground wire due to a ground loop, the reference point has changed, and the surge protector will not divert the power surge at the right time.

 This loss of surge protection may not fry all your circuits immediately.
-However, heightened voltage can put undue stress on electrical components, and wear them down over time.
+However, a heightened voltage can put undue stress on electrical components, and wear them down over time.
 Whether or not a surge results in catastrophic failure, it will certainly shorten the life of your electrical equipment.

 Checking for ground loops can and should be done with an ammeter.
-To do this, disconnect one of the ground points and check for a current.
+To do this, disconnect one of the ground points and check for current.
 If a ground loop is present, simply leave one of the ground points disconnected.
 If there is no current flow, then connect the ground point.